 The following sections describe what actions you must take before upgrading to Magento 2.4.0.

-Magento 2.4 does not support MySQL as a catalog search engine.
-You must install and configure Elasticsearch 7.6.x before upgrading.
+Magento 2.4 no longer uses MySQL as a catalog search engine.
+You must install and configure Elasticsearch before upgrading.
 Use the following resources to help guide you through this process:

 - Install and configure Elasticsearch

 - Configure Elasticsearch to work with nginx or Apache

 - Configure Magento to use Elasticsearch and reindex